rafaelgandi/WidgetMarkup-Scriptable/README.md

 # `widgetMarkup`

-This is the primary markdown parser.
-This is where you place your markups.
+This is the primary markup parser.
+This is where you place your markup tags and is the main body of your widget.
 It will return an instance of Scriptable's `ListWidget` class.

 ```jsx
 const widget = await widgetMarkup`